pulkit0512/Java8Features/ReadMe.md

 It has one default method "andThen".
 It accepts a Function as a parameter, i.e. accepts output of caller function as input and performs operation on it and returns the required output.

+#### Unary Operator Functional Interface
+It extends Function Functional Interface.

+Since we have Function Functional Interface, then in case we have same input and output type then we can use Unary Operator Functional Interface instead of a Function.

+#### Binary Operator Functional Interface
+It extends BiFunction Functional Interface.

+Since we have BiFunction Functional Interface, then in case we have same inputs and output type then we can use Binary Operator Functional Interface instead of a BiFunction.

 ### Current VS Preferred Functional Interface
 ![img.png](img.png)